 From time to time, Kenyon College may arrange to have both formal and informal training programs to enable you to progress in your job related skills.
 You will receive a normal paycheck while attending these workshops or training programs.
 All or a portion of the expenses for off-premises training will be paid for by Kenyon College depending on the nature of the course.
 Check with your supervisor for details.

 If you become aware of a particular seminar that you believe is appropriate for enhancing your skills (and/or those of other employees), please bring it to the attention of your supervisor.
-If the supervisor believes the seminar to be valuable, he or she will notify you if Kenyon is willing to pay for the seminar or training program.
+If the supervisor believes the seminar to be valuable, they will notify you if Kenyon is willing to pay for the seminar or training program.
 Since these seminars are usually offered only at specified times in a geographical area, please be sure to notify your supervisor as far in advance as possible.
-This way, he or she can attempt to schedule workloads to accommodate your (and/or other employees) desire to attend the seminar.
+This way, they can attempt to schedule workloads to accommodate your (and/or other employees) desire to attend the seminar.

 The Kenyon College Employee Luncheon is normally held once per month or as announced during the academic year.
 There is typically a wide variety of excellent food served buffet style.
 The cost of this meal is subsidized by the College.
 Please check all employee email and bulletin boards for dates, menus, location and current cost.

 You may set up a charge account at the Bookstore with the guarantee of a major credit card.
 These accounts are to be paid in full each month.

 Also, two days per year, the Bookstore offers an employee discount day.
 On those days only, any employee of Kenyon College may purchase most items sold at the Bookstore for a 30% discount.
 Watch all employee campus emails for details.
 There will be no substitutions for these employee discount days.
 If an employee does not make their purchase on the day advertised, they will have to wait until the following discount day to avail themselves of the 30% discount.